awsdocs/aws-codepipeline-user-guide/doc_source/security-iam-permissions-console.md

 + AWS Lambda
 + AWS OpsWorks

 If you create an IAM policy that is more restrictive than the minimum required permissions, the console won't function as intended for users with that IAM policy\.
-To ensure that those users can still use the CodePipeline console, also attach the `AWSCodePipelineReadOnlyAccess` managed policy to the user, as described in [AWS managed \(predefined\) policies for CodePipeline](managed-policies.md)\.
+To ensure that those users can still use the CodePipeline console, also attach the `AWSCodePipeline_ReadOnlyAccess` managed policy to the user, as described in [AWS managed \(predefined\) policies for CodePipeline](managed-policies.md)\.

 You don't need to allow minimum console permissions for users who are making calls to the AWS CLI or the CodePipeline API\.